Survivor Series: WarGames (2022): Background

-Survivor Series is an annual gimmick event produced every November by WWE since 1987.
+Survivor Series is an annual professional wrestling event produced every November by WWE since 1987.
 The second longest running pay-per-view (PPV) event in history (behind WWE's WrestleMania), it is one of the promotion's five biggest events of the year, along with WrestleMania, SummerSlam, Royal Rumble, and Money in the Bank, referred to as the "Big Five".
 Announced on October 25, 2021, the 36th Survivor Series was scheduled to occur on Saturday, November 26, 2022, at the TD Garden in Boston, Massachusetts, marking the first Survivor Series to be held on a Saturday.
 In addition to airing on traditional pay-per-view, it was available to livestream on Peacock in the United States and the WWE Network in international markets.
 This was also the first WWE pay-per-view event to livestream on Disney+ in the Philippines after it was announced that The Walt Disney Company and WWE inked a deal to make Disney+ as its exclusive home for WWE Network in the Philippines on October 21.
 Tickets went on sale on August 26, 2022, with premium hospitality packages also available.

-The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically features teams of four or five wrestlers against each other.
+From 1987 to 2021, the event was traditionally characterized by having Survivor Series matches, which were tag team elimination matches that typically featured teams of four or five wrestlers against each other.
 On September 19, 2022, however, WWE executive Triple H announced that instead of Survivor Series matches, the 2022 event would feature two WarGames matches, one each for the men and women that would be 5-versus-5, marking the first time for a main roster WWE event to feature the match.
-The 2022 event was in turn renamed as Survivor Series: WarGames.
+WarGames is a type of steel cage match where the two teams face each other in a roofless cage that surrounds two rings placed side by side but is decided by one fall instead of eliminating all opponents.
+The 2022 event was in turn renamed as Survivor Series: WarGames, and was subsequently the third Survivor Series to not feature any Survivor Series matches, after 1998 and 2002.
 WWE's developmental brand NXT previously held an annual WarGames event from 2017 to 2021.
 With the WarGames match moving to the main roster for Survivor Series, this subsequently ended NXT's WarGames event, which was replaced by Deadline.

 After WWE reintroduced the brand split in July 2016, Survivor Series centered around competition between wrestlers from Raw and SmackDown for brand supremacy (NXT was also involved in 2019 but removed in 2020).
 In addition to traditional Survivor Series matches between the brands, the champions of each brand faced off in non-title matches.
-Along with the announcement that the 2022 event would feature the WarGames match, Triple H also confirmed that the 2022 event would not be based on the brand supremacy concept.
+Along with the announcement that the 2022 event would feature WarGames matches, Triple H also confirmed that the 2022 event would not be based on the brand supremacy concept.

 In an interview with The Ringer in regard to the changes for the 2022 Survivor Series, Triple H stated: